Major airlines line up to split $25 billion in payroll aid

 Southwest Airlines said it expects to get $3.2 billion, including more than $2.3 billion in cash and the balance in an unsecured loan.

-The airlines had expected to begin receiving the aid — entirely in cash that didn’t have to be repaid — from the government to cover their payrolls by April 6, the deadline set by Congress.
+The airlines had expected to begin receiving federal aid — entirely in cash that didn’t have to be repaid — from the government by April 6, the deadline set by Congress.
 Instead, they found themselves locked in several days of tense negotiations with the Treasury Department, which insisted that only 70% of the aid should be in cash, with the rest in loans that airlines must repay.

 Delta said the government will get warrants for about 1% of its stock, and Southwest put Treasury’s warrants at less than 1% of its shares.
 Others gave no details.

-The nation’s airlines entered 2020 riding a decade-long hot streak in which together they earned tens of billions of dollars due to strong travel demand.
-That success came crashing down in just a few weeks, as governments restricted travel to slow the spread of the new coronavirus, and people feared contracting the illness on a plane.

-As part of a $2.2 trillion economic-relief package, Congress also approved a separate $25 billion program to provide loans to airlines.
-Analysts expect less interest because the airlines can tap private credit markets, but American said it plans to seek a $4.75 billion government loan, and Alaska Airlines indicated it too will apply under the separate program.
+Last month’s economic-relief package also includes a separate $25 billion program to provide loans to airlines.
+Analysts expect fewer airlines to take part because they can tap private credit markets.
+But American said it plans to seek a $4.75 billion government loan, and Alaska Airlines indicated it too will apply under the separate program.

+Even with the federal aid, airlines are likely to emerge slowly and smaller when the pandemic recedes.

+“I don’t think air travel will snap right back to where it was here this year, maybe it will come back next year,” said Southwest CEO Gary Kelly.
+“If this is a real recession and a bad recession, it could take four or five years.”